giuprinzi/ADM_HW5_GROUP7/README.md

 | Gennaro | De Cicco| GennaroDeCicco | gennarodecicco3@gmail.com |

 # **Dataset informations**
-The dataset was taken from the following link https://www.kaggle.com/datasets/mathurinache/citation-network-dataset, and as suggested we worked on a reduced dataset.<br>
+We sourced our dataset from this [link]([https://www.google.com](https://www.kaggle.com/datasets/mathurinache/citation-network-dataset))
+, following the recommended approach of working with a smaller subset.<br>
-The top 10,000 papers with the highest number of citations were stored in a dataframe , saved afterward in a *.json file* in order to avoid rerunning it when needed.
+The top 10,000 papers with the highest number of citations from Q1 were compiled into a dataframe named *top_10000_papers_df*.
+We then saved this dataframe as a *.json file* to prevent unnecessary reprocessing in future iterations, since it might take some time.

 # **Content of the repository**
-*main.ipynb:*  Notebook file where you can find all the answers to the homework requests, with relatiev explanations and, as per requested, all the cells already runned and divided in sections
+*main.ipynb:*  This is the main Jupyter notebook file for this project.
+It contains comprehensive solutions to the assigned tasks, complete with detailed explanations for each step.
+The notebook is structured into distinct sections.

 *commandline.[ext]:* the script file to answer the command line question.<br>